WhaddaMakers/RPi-smart-mirror-tutorial/README.md

 #### 25. Secure the CABLES from the RIGHT IR SENSOR with 2 ZIP TIES on the BACK PLATE, like in the picture below.
 ![CABLERIGHTIR](./pictures/33.jpg)

-#### 26. Take the UBS A - micro USB cable (USB a - USB C if u use a RPI4)
+#### 26. Take the UBS A - MICRO USB CABLE (USB A - USB C if u use a RPI4)
 ![MicroUSB](./pictures/34.jpg)

 #### 27. Connect the Micro USB to the RPI
 ![RPIconnect](./pictures/35.jpg)

-#### 28. Secure the USB A - Micro usb Cable and the Cable from the LEFT IR sensor with a ZIP TIE.
+#### 28. Secure the USB A - MiICRO USB CABLE and the Cable from the LEFT IR sensor with a ZIP TIE.
 ![usBZip](./pictures/36.jpg)

-#### 29. Then secure the rest of the USB A - Micro USB cable with 2 ZIP TIES like in the picture below
+#### 29. Then secure the rest of the USB A - MICRO USB cable with 2 ZIP TIES like in the picture below
 ![USBzip2](./pictures/37.jpg)

-#### 30. Take your USB A- USB C cable and connect it to the CONNECTOR BOARD
+#### 30. Take your USB A- USB C CABLE and connect it to the CONNECTOR BOARD
 ![CBUSB](./pictures/38.jpg)

-#### 31. Secure the USB A- USB C cable with 2 ZIP TIES like in the picture below, Don't do the others yet....
+#### 31. Secure the USB A - USB C CABLE with 2 ZIP TIES like in the picture below, Don't do the others yet....
 ![USBCzip1](./pictures/39.jpg)
 ![USBCzip2](./pictures/40.jpg)

-#### 32. Connect the USB A- USB C cable to the power supply.
+#### 32. Connect the USB A - USB C CABLE to the power supply.
 Roll up the excess of the cable (CABLE MANAGEMENT!)
 ![PowerConnect1](./pictures/41.jpg)

-#### 33. Now connect the USB A - Mico USB cable (power RPI) to the power supply. again, roll up the excess of the cable.
+#### 33. Now connect the USB A - MICRO USB CABLE to the power supply. again, roll up the excess of the cable.
 ![Cpowerconnect2](./pictures/42.jpg)

 #### 34. Secure the 2 USB cables with ZIP TIES.